dapr/java-sdk/examples/src/main/java/io/dapr/examples/pubsub/http/README.md

 The subscription's topic in Dapr is handled automatically via the `@Topic` annotation - which also supports the same expressions in
 [Spring's @Value annotations](https://docs.spring.io/spring-framework/docs/current/reference/html/core.html#beans-value-annotations).

 The code snippet below shows how to create a subscription using the `@Topic` annotation showcasing expression support.
 In this case, `myAppProperty` is a Java property that does not exist, so the expression resolves to the default value (`messagebus`).
+The `@BulkSubscribe` annotation can be used with `@Topic` to receive multiple messages at once.
+See the example on how to handle the bulk messages and respond correctly.

 ```java
 @RestController